-The intention was to keep the customers happy while providing them with relatively sharp knives.
-The edge was meant to be an acceptably sharp and retain that sharpness.
+The intention is to keep customers happy while providing them with relatively sharp knives.
+The edge was meant to be acceptably sharp and retain that sharpness.
 However, there is more than enough room for various improvements.
 If you can decrease the angle of the bevel edge, you will instantly get a sharper edge.
 There is only one downside to that, the edge gets blunt more quickly than before, but if you want your tactical knife to be really sharp, this is the right way to do it.

 Recommended Angle For Sharpness

 The recommended angle for tactical knives is usually around 20 degrees.
 That way, you get both edge retention and sharpness at the same time.
 Some razors go down to 15 degrees while axes and machetes have the steepest angle, approximately 35 degrees.
-The sharper the edge is, the easier it gets to use the knife.
+The sharper the edge is, the easier it is to use the knife.
 If you have a really sharp one, you will not have to bother when you cut through something.
 Instead, you will easily go through the material that you are cutting.

 It is not only about the effort, but it is also about the control and precision.
 The sharper your knife is, the more control and precision are achieved which also helps to avoid any unnecessary cuts.
-So, it is always good and recommended to keep the edge as sharper as possible.
+So, it is always good and recommended to keep the edge as sharp as possible.

 Sharp knives are always good when it comes to cooking or any kind of work that requires dexterity or skill.
 If you want to fillet fish, you will need the right tool to do it.
-It is pretty difficult to measure accurately the angles of sharpness at your home but, you will be able to achieve a great result if you just slightly reduce the factory set bevel.
+It is pretty difficult to measure accurately the angles of sharpness at your home, but you will be able to achieve a great result if you just slightly reduce the factory set bevel.
 Most of the tutorials for sharpening would recommend just that because it gives the best results.